coccinelle/coccinelle/commons/readme.txt

 This directory builds a common.cma library and also optionally multiple commons_xxx.cma small libraries.
-The reason not to just build a single one is that some functionnalities require external libraries (like Berkeley DB, MPI, etc) or special version of OCaml (like for the backtrace support) and I don't want to penalize the user by forcing him to install all those libs before being able to use some of my
+The reason not to just build a single one is that some functionalities require external libraries (like Berkeley DB, MPI, etc) or special version of OCaml (like for the backtrace support) and I don't want to penalize the user by forcing him to install all those libs before being able to use some of my